mpgn/swindle/Swindle-Bootstrap3/README.md

 Swindle-api
 ===========

+/!\ I don't recommand to use swindle-foundation version.
+Swindle-bootstrap is an old version not updated.
+You can use it for inspiration off the design but she is not updated since a long time.
+Also you can use swindle-foundation and creat your own design with boostrap if you want.

 Application Swindle-API created by [@martialdidit](https://github.com/martialdidit) & [@LuminusDev](https://github.com/LuminusDev) with Youtube API V3 and YouTube Analytics API

   + For any help, creat your own issue on <a href="https://github.com/martialdidit/swindle-api/issues">Swindle-api Issues</a></p></li>